 Never buy a Pomsky from a pet store, even if it’s bargain - everything you save on your initial purchase will go in medical expenses and extra training sessions.

-Instead, call an official organization such as PCA or IPA, and ask for references for registered breeders in your area.
-You might have to wait up to a year for a puppy, but this is the only way you’ll get reliable information about your future dog’s parents, and you’ll have an idea about how your Pomsky will develop.
+You might have to wait up to a year for your very own Pomsky puppy.
+But this is the only way you’ll get reliable information about your future dog’s parents, and you’ll have an idea about how your Pomsky will develop.

 So are you ready to get a Pomsky?

-By now you most probably have an idea about what getting a Pomsky means, so it’s time to ask yourself if such a dog is the right match for you.
+By now you most probably have an idea of what getting a Pomsky means, so it’s time to ask yourself if such a dog is the right match for you.